top of page

 While there have been multiple fires on Promontory, a March 2016 fire in an outbuilding kitty corner behind my townhouse ignited a row of cedars that went up like firecrackers.
 A wind storm had sent a tree down across Promontory Road, keeping the fire truck from reaching the scene, while the wind fanned flames to a nearby house and melted the siding off our row of townhouses.

 Townhouse complexes on Promontory have literally thousands of cedar hedges and continue to plant more, leading from home to home and sometimes even touching homes.
 In other communities, these flammable cedars are being phased out.
 The District of Squamish created a Wildfire Development Permit Area and a Wildfire Landscaping Management Bylaw to regulate building materials and landscape plantings.
 Specifically, new cedar hedges are not permitted.
+A report into the 2023 Okanagan wildfires found that cedars helped to spread the fire.

 Nearby Ryder Lake is a agricultural community, surrounded by trees and mountains, and also at risk of fire.